bparrott3/Animal-Connect---Capstone/README.md

-# CS467 Online Capstone - AI Coder
+# CS467 Online Capstone Project
 Welcome to our Animal Connect App, where love knows no bounds! 🐾

 🌟 Discover Furry Friends: Swipe through adorable profiles of lovable animals waiting for their